Bubbly Pet

 Epilepsy

 Epilepsy is a brain disorder in which seizures are developed that causes the brain of the dogs to function abnormally.
-In seizures, the repeated, uncontrollable and sudden electrical disturbances happen, which changes the level of consciousness, feelings, and overall behavior of your Min Pin.
+In seizures, repeated, uncontrollable, and sudden electrical disturbances happen, which change the level of consciousness, feelings, and overall behavior of your Min Pin.

 Epilepsy, which is inherited by the parent breeds, is known as primary epilepsy.
 In contrast, epilepsy, which is caused by some toxins or infections, is known as secondary epilepsy.